 Whitefish is calling all powder hounds and adventure seekers!
 This 3-day guide is your ticket to experiencing the vast, uncrowded slopes of Whitefish Mountain Resort, where 'snow ghosts' guard over 3,000 acres of terrain.
 Beyond the lifts, you're at the doorstep of Glacier National Park, ready to embrace the wild beauty of Montana.

-Welcome to Whitefish, Montana, your ultimate gateway to big mountain skiing and the majestic Glacier National Park!
+Whitefish, Montana, offers the perfect blend of adventure and small-town charm, making it Montana, your ultimate gateway to big mountain skiing and the charming downtown area!
 Forget the crowded slopes and sky-high prices of other resorts; Whitefish Mountain Resort, affectionately known as 'Big Mountain' by locals, offers an authentic, unpretentious ski experience that's truly one-of-a-kind.
 Imagine carving through 3,000 acres of diverse terrain, from mellow cruisers to challenging steeps, all while surrounded by the iconic 'snow ghosts'—trees encased in rime ice that create an otherworldly, ethereal landscape.
 With 300 inches of annual snowfall and a vertical drop of 2,353 feet, you'll find plenty of fresh powder and exhilarating runs.
 This isn't just a ski trip; it's an immersion into the rugged beauty of the Northern Rockies, a chance to connect with nature and experience the thrill of a lifetime.

 What truly sets Whitefish apart is its unique blend of world-class skiing and unparalleled access to one of America's most stunning national parks.
 After a day of exhilarating descents, you're just a short drive from the charming town of Whitefish, where a vibrant après-ski scene and incredible dining await.
 Picture yourself unwinding at the legendary Bierstube, a Montana institution at the base, sharing stories of your day's adventures over a cold local brew, or indulging in a gourmet meal at Tupelo Grille, renowned for its exquisite regional cuisine.
 This guide isn't just about hitting the slopes; it's about experiencing the full spectrum of what this incredible region has to offer, from the adrenaline rush of skiing to the serene beauty of the surrounding wilderness.

 Beyond the slopes, Whitefish offers a genuine taste of Montana hospitality and a relaxed, friendly atmosphere that makes every visitor feel at home.
 Whether you're a seasoned expert tackling the resort's 47% advanced terrain or an intermediate skier enjoying the expansive 40% intermediate runs, Big Mountain caters to all skill levels with its 105 trails and 14 lifts.
-And with Glacier National Park just 25 miles away, you have the incredible opportunity to combine your ski adventure with breathtaking winter landscapes and perhaps even some snowshoeing or cross-country skiing.
+And for a unique off-mountain experience, explore the charming shops and art galleries of downtown Whitefish, just a short drive from the resort.
 This trip is designed to give you the perfect balance of thrilling outdoor activity and cozy, small-town charm, ensuring an unforgettable winter escape to the heart of Big Sky Country.

 Starting your trip with a smooth arrival and rental car pickup ensures you have the freedom to explore at your own pace.
 FCA is a small, easy-to-navigate airport, making your first moments in Montana stress-free.